muskan-710/selenium-homepage-test/README.md

 # Selenium Homepage Test

 ## Project Overview
-This project automates homepage testing using Selenium WebDriver and Python.
+This project automates the testing of a homepage using Selenium WebDriver and Python.
+The script opens the website, verifies page elements, scrolls through the page, and captures a screenshot for validation.

 ## Features
-- Opens the target website
+- Automated browser launch
-- Validates homepage elements
+- Homepage validation
-- Scrolls through the page
+- Page scrolling using Selenium
-- Captures screenshot
+- Screenshot capture
-- Automated browser testing
+- Basic UI testing

 ## Technologies Used
 - Python